yugr/libdebugme/README.md

 which overflow stack you may need to append `...:altstack=1` to `DEBUGME_OPTIONS`.

-Alternatively you can `dlopen` libdebug me at runtime or explicitly link your app against it
+Alternatively you can `dlopen` libdebugme at runtime or explicitly link your app against it
 (but beware of `--as-needed` which is enabled by default in modern distros and will drop library dependency unless you call it explicitly).
-In these cases you'll need to initialize library explicitly via APIs are in `debugme.h`.
+In these cases you'll need to initialize library explicitly via APIs from `debugme.h`.

 Available runtime options:
 * xterm - run debugger in a separate xterm